Molecular autopsy

 Molecular autopsy or postmortem molecular testing is a set of molecular techniques used in forensic medicine to attempt to determine the cause of death in unexplained cases, in particular sudden unexplained deaths (for example sudden cardiac death).
 About 30% of sudden cardiac deaths in young people are not explained after full conventional autopsy, and are classified as sudden unexplained deaths.
-The use of a panel of genetic markers for long QT syndrome, catecholaminergic polymorphic ventricular tachycardia and cardiac channel miopathies elucidated around 40 to 45% of the cases.
+The use of a panel of genetic markers for long QT syndrome, catecholaminergic polymorphic ventricular tachycardia and cardiac channel myopathies elucidated around 40 to 45% of the cases.

 Ethics

 In today’s day and age the use of Molecular Autopsy has come with its share of ethical issues.
 The issues are raised because there are no set laws that a Medical Examiner must follow.
 For instance it is not required for an examiner to get permission from a relative to go forth with a molecular autopsy.
 This has created many issues for families because they may not always want to know the results of why a loved one died.
 Knowing this information can create anxiety and concern for family members over a possible mutation of their own gene that could cause their death, while they would have no way of stopping it.
 It also creates an issue because with most if not all examinations, samples of a test are retained in a lab.
 This means the tests from a loved one is saved forever, to be possibly used in a different experiment.
 The family usually has no say on whether this will happen or not.

 The problem that arises for medical examiners is that if an examination is done and the lives of family members could be at risk, they have no authorization to tell the family if they do not wish to know.
 Some examiners believe that this is against their duty as a professional doctor.
 For example, it has been estimated that 30% of young sudden cardiac deaths can be traced to being inherited.
 So doctors feel that it is against their profession to not let someone know when they could be at risk.